Physics 135 is a online, first-year physics course for majors in mathematics, physics,

 and ask questions via email.
 Students are required to complete the online

-laboratories, homework assignments, and optional extra-credit assignments before due dates
+laboratories, homework assignments, and optional extra-credit discussions before

 listed on the schedule.